 Here the simulation has run for 13.28 seconds, but is currently paused (the speed multiplier shows 0.00×).
 You could choose to step a single time increment, run the simulator at real speed (▶), or run the simulator at various faster speeds (▶▶ and ▶▶▶).

 These differences mean that your code will need to use a different mechanism to find the current time or to sleep within the simulation.
-Find out more by heading over to the programming docs on time.
+Find out more by heading over to the simulator programming docs.